dennismozart1994/HeapK/docs/README.md

 ## 💻 Build and Test Commands (locally)

-Getting your project up and running is simple!
-Here are the commands you need to build and test your
+Getting HeapK project locally up and running is simple!
+After a successful repo, here are some commands you can use to build and test your
 repository:

 1. **Build the Project:**